By Chandresh Shah

-- Have a written policy that is clear, implementable.
+- Have a written policy that is clear, and implementable.

 - Have a clear no-show fee.
-You can try the approach of taking it off on next on time appointment.
+You can try the approach of taking it off on the next on-time appointment.

 Let me know your thoughts and if you have something to share.